Top 10 tips for self-care at school this yearby Caroline Hardaker

-Although social media might keep us connected with our friends and loved ones during physical distancing restrictions, don’t become a slave to it.
+Although social media might keep us connected with our friends and loved ones, don’t become a slave to it.
 Instead:

 - clean up your social media feed so you only follow positive people and trusted accounts that give authentic content

 - don’t take sensational headlines as gospel; if you’re curious about a story, fact check it.

 - try limiting the amount of time you spend on social media, or set specific times when you go online

 - think about how you use social media and the effect it has on you – make sure it’s a positive part of your day

 School isn’t just about lessons, homework and exams, it’s also about making friends and enjoying new experiences, mastering skills and exploring new subjects, belonging to a community and discovering your own potential.